Fall Color Scenic Drive - near Gurney, WI & Potato Falls

 US Highway 51 ends its northern journey through Wisconsin when it intersects with US Highway 2 outside of Hurley, WI.
 At this point the color tour traveler looking for scenic fall color drives has a choice.
 Do I go east into Michigan's Upper Peninsula or do I head west towards the Bayfield Peninsula?

-Over the course of the last few years we managed to do both, from Duluth, Minnesota to Copper Harbor, Michigan.
+Over the course of the last few years we managed to do both, from Duluth, Minnesota to Paradise, Michigan.
 A number of these scenic drives are profiled in our Fall Color Tour Directory